aniruddhiyer43782/feastops-devops-observability/README.md

 FeastOps is a Mumbai-focused Swiggy/Zomato-style food delivery demo built as a practical DevOps portfolio project.

-It demonstrates a full local DevOps flow:
+It demonstrates a full local DevOps flow as follows:

 - Docker Compose runs the complete environment
 - The application is packaged as one reusable Docker image